hoangnhung251175/SS2-plume/README.md

-Add guide for completing daily and weekly campaign tasks Include notes on point accumulation strategy and reward tracking Update README with Plume ecosystem insights and campaign roadmap
+Add guide for completing daily and weekly campaign tasks Include notes on point accumulation strategy and reward tracking Update README with Plume ecosystem insights and campaign roadmap Add activity logs for testnet interactions and community tasks